Policy

 Rodent Procedures

-Please refer to Table 1.
+Refer to Table 1.

 Retroorbital blood collection must be performed under general anesthesia, followed by the administration of an antibiotic ophthalmic ointment to both eyes to prevent desiccation and infection; however, when a short-term anesthetic such as isoflurane is used, application of antibiotic ophthalmic ointment is only necessary for the affected eye.
 Individuals performing retroorbital blood collection must be adequately trained due to the potential for significant complications.